AdoptOpenJDK/adoptopenjdk-getting-started-kit/README.md

 ##### Want to contribute to this book ?

-Create an account on [Gitbook.com](http://www.gitbook.com/login) and request to become a collaborator to the GitBook (http://neomatrix369.gitbooks.io/adoptopenjdk-getting-started-kit/)
+Create an account on [Gitbook.com](http://www.gitbook.com/login) and [request to become a collaborator](https://www.gitbook.com/book/neomatrix369/adoptopenjdk-getting-started-kit/contact) to the [Adopt OpenJDK GitBook](http://neomatrix369.gitbooks.io/adoptopenjdk-getting-started-kit/)

 or

-clone the repo (git@github.com:neomatrix369/adoptopenjdk-getting-started-kit.git), make your amendments, and create a pull request.
+clone the repo **git@github.com:neomatrix369/adoptopenjdk-getting-started-kit.git**, make your amendments, and create a pull request.

 ---